cw-Guo/chaos-mesh-live-examples/pod-chaos/step6.md

 Based on this example, Chaos Mesh injects pod-kill into the specified Pod and kills the Pod once.

 Before we start the experiment, you can go to our application and note down the three IPs listed there.
+For your convenienve, you can run `curl localhost:8082`{{execute}} instead to get the output of our application.

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1